WatchOutNewsAgency/wona.github.com/_posts/2018-06-06-architecture-at-iit-roorkee.md

 <br>
 The study of architecture requires one to be a skilled generalist; a jack of all trades, who can combine knowledge from diverse fields and translate it into thoughtful spaces which speak to the people.
 The course is therefore designed in a manner to expose us to a vast variety of topics.

 The constituent courses of the bachelor degree (as ascribed by the Council of Architecture) are centred around “Architectural Design”, which will be found in all semesters except 1.1, 4.2 and 5.2.
 In the fifth year, one works on their Thesis, a culmination of all skills acquired during the last four years, where he/she designs a building from start to finish, just as one would for an actual project.
 Other courses impart necessary skills and information required in order to design and actually construct a building.
-A full list of courses – and details about them – can be found [here](https://drive.google.com/drive/folders/0BwI7Ki_XnyhmcURVd3FULW10azg).
+A full list of courses – and details about them – can be found <span style="color:#0645AD">[here](https://drive.google.com/drive/folders/0BwI7Ki_XnyhmcURVd3FULW10azg)</span>.

 Architectural Design has the highest number of credits in any given semester.
 Designing - in general - involves solving the biggest of problems while paying attention to the minutest of details.
 A design needs to work and serve its purpose, preferably having an edge over conventional designs.
 An attempt to arrive at such a solution entails a great deal of thought.
 While thinking, brainstorming and conceptualising are extremely pleasurable, there will often be problems in each design, resulting in patches of frustration; in architecture, passion and frustration are inseparable.